and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 ### 3.1 Authentication & Onboarding

 **FR-001 — Per-tenant sign-in provider**
-Each tenant has one authentication provider configured (Google, Microsoft, Apple, or email/password).
+Each tenant has one authentication provider configured (Google, Microsoft, or Apple).
 On the sign-in screen, the user first enters their email address.
 The app resolves the tenant from the email domain and presents the sign-in journey for that tenant's configured provider.

 **Constraint — Apple Hide My Email:** Apple Sign-In works only for users who share their real email address with the app.
 Users who enable Apple's Hide My Email feature receive a relay address (`@privaterelay.appleid.com`) that cannot be matched to a tenant domain.
 Those users are unsupported in v1.

 **FR-002 — Allowlist access control**
 Sign-in is restricted to email addresses on the tenant's allowlist, managed by the Company Admin.
 A user whose email is not on the allowlist is shown a message directing them to contact their company administrator; they cannot proceed further in the app.

-**FR-003 — Email/password verification**
-Email/password sign-in requires identity verification before access is granted.
-Verification method (OTP or email link) to be confirmed.
-[OPEN QUESTION]

-**FR-004 — App Store reviewer access**
+**FR-003 — App Store reviewer access**
-A demo access mode can be enabled per-environment, allowing App Store reviewers to sign in with a preconfigured email/password credential without a real tenant account.
+A demo access mode can be enabled per-environment, allowing App Store and Play Store reviewers to sign in using a preconfigured demo account (a real tenant and user created for this purpose) without requiring a corporate SSO credential.
 This mode is not visible to end users.

 **FR-005 — Post-sign-in routing**
 On successful sign-in, the user is routed directly to the booking screen.
 There are no intermediate onboarding steps.